hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-To handle a `multipart/form-data` request, add `@Consumes(MediaType.MULTIPART_FORM_DATA)` on the Jaxrs resource.
+To handle a `multipart/form-data` request, add `@Consumes(MediaType.MULTIPART_FORM_DATA)` on the Jaxrs resource methods.
 A Jaxrs resource can consume a single `EntityPart` or a collection of `EntityPart` .

 In the above example codes, the `uploadFile` method demonstrates how to handle a regular form post which includes a simple form value and a `EntityPart`, and `uploadMultiFiles` method is used to process a list of `EntityPart`.
-The `getFiles` method is used to produce Multipart entities to the client.
+The `getFiles` method is used to produce a collection of Multipart entities to the client.

 Create a REST `Application` to activate Jakarta REST.